Guardians (2017 film)

 Guardians (Защитники) is a 2017 Russian superhero film directed by Russian-Armenian filmmaker Sarik Andreasyan and starring Sebastien Sisak, Anton Pampushnyy, Sanzhar Madiyev, Alina Lanina, Valeriya Shkirando and Stanislav Shirin.

 The film tells the story of a team of Soviet superheroes created during the Cold War.
 The team includes representatives of the different nationalities of the USSR.
 Each of the protagonists' superpowers reflect the strengths and traditions of the people of the USSR.

 Guardians was met with strongly negative critical reception in Russian media, with many considering it to be one of the worst films ever made.
-It debuted atop the Russian box office, however its gross quickly dropped, and Guardians is believed to be a box office bomb.
+It debuted atop the Russian box office; however, its gross quickly dropped, and Guardians is believed to be a box office bomb, narrowly recovered due to international viewership.

 The film was released in the United States with an English dub by Shout!
 Factory on 5 December 2017.